gla-rad/niord/README.md

 Notice the following describes the setup for a previous version of Niord.

 * First, check out and open the parent niord project in IntelliJ.
-* In Run -> Edit configuration..., configure a new local JBoss server based on the [niord-appsrv](https://github.com/NiordOrg/niord-appsrv) project.
+* In Run -> Edit configuration..., configure a Maven configuration to clean and build using: *[clean install]* in the top directory.
-* Deploy "niord-web:war exploded" to the server.
+* Optionally you can also create a configuration to deploy your artefacts through: *[deploy]*.
-* If working on a country-specific Niord implementation, e.g. [niord-dk](https://github.com/NiordOrg/niord-dk), import this maven project via the "Maven Projects" tab.
-Deploy the imported project to Wildfly instead of "niord-web".
+* If working on a country-specific Niord implementation, e.g. [niord-uk](https://github.com/gla-rad/niord-uk/tree/niord-grad-quarkus), import this maven project via the "Maven Projects" tab.
+Then you can run the country-specific *niord-web* module.
-* If you have only updated web resources, there is no need to re-deploy the web application.
-Use the "Update resources" function instead.
 * To get rid of superfluous IntelliJ code editor warnings, disable the "Declaration access can be weaker" and "Dangling Javadoc comment" inspections.